-• 8 credits of elective coursework from CFS 280, CFS 380, ICS 240 or any of the upper division ICS courses except ICS 381 and ICS 390
+Eight credits of elective coursework are required, selected from CFS 280, CFS 380, ICS 232, ICS 240 or any of the upper division ICS courses except ICS 381 and ICS 390.

-No student may be enrolled in an ICS or CFS course unless he/she has completed all course prerequisites with a grade of C- or better.
+No student may be enrolled in an ICS or CFS course unless they have completed all course prerequisites with a grade of C- or better.